 Visiting

-The British Optical Association Museum is located in a charming Georgian house, just off the Strand in Central London.
-All visits, whether for groups or individuals, are by guided tour, which must be booked in advance.
+The British Optical Association Museum was founded in 1901 and is located in a charming Georgian house, just off the Strand in Central London.
+We are an accredited museum, open to the public, although to visit us you need to make an appointment in advance.

 Both rooms may have archive films showing on a rolling loop.
-The sound may be turned on or off as you prefer
+The sound may be turned on or off as you prefer.

 Availability: Monday-Friday 10am-4pm (last appointment)

-Duration: approximately 45-50 minutes
+Duration: approximately 50-60 minutes

 Suitable for: anyone.
 Children under 16 must be accompanied